ahmedkalash/PHP-MVC-Framwork/README.md

 - QueryBuilder.
 - Request Class that can be extended to costume request like `MassDeleteRequest` and can be injected to a controller method.
 - Request Validation : The Request Class has a function called validate where you can put your validation logic.
-  If used method injection on a controller method and injected it will Class that inherit the Request class the router will get an instance of this Request and call validate method on this class and if it returns true The router will call the target method otherwise it returns a response will the appropriate error message.
+  If you used method injection on a controller method and injected it with a class that inherit the Request class the router will get an instance of this Request and call validate method on this class and if it returns true The router will call the target method otherwise it returns a response with the appropriate error message.
 - Response Class.
 - Session Class that supports the flash session.